Small Groups

 From meeting in each other’s homes to a local coffee shop, we encourage regular and “pop-up” small groups throughout the week.

 Currently, our Life Group meets every Friday night.
+The online Connection event calendar will have additional small group opportunities listed as they develop.

 Life Group